pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## `-lmath16` - (16 bit maths using IEEE-754 format) - z80/z180/z80n

 math16 provides a 16 bit floating point format that is mostly compliant with IEEE-754.
-The library can be used with both sccz80 and zsdcc using the following options:
+The library can be used with both sccz80 and zsdcc.

-`-lmath16 -Cc-D__MATH_MATH16 -D__MATH_MATH16`

 `math16` supports the z180 and ZX Spectrum Next z80n hardware multiply instructions, providing accelerated performance for both these platforms.
 The z80 CPU is supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.